 The aroma of freshly baked shortbread fills the air, tempting you and your furry companion.
-As you savour the crumbly delight, one question arises: "Can dogs eat shortbread?".
+As you savour the crumbly delight, one question arises: "Can dogs eat shortbread?"
 While sharing treats with our canine companions is a heartwarming gesture, it's crucial to understand if such indulgences are safe for them.
-In this blog, we'll delve into the world of shortbread, exploring its ingredients and potential effects on your dog's well-being.
+In this blog, we'll delve into shortbread, exploring its ingredients and potential effects on your dog's well-being.

 Deconstructing the Shortbread: A Look at the Ingredients

-Traditional UK shortbread typically boasts a simple combination of:
+The traditional UK shortbread biscuit typically boasts a simple combination of:

-• Flour: While generally safe for dogs in moderation, some flours used for specific shortbread variations, like wheat gluten flour, may not be ideal for all dogs.
+- Flour: While generally safe for dogs in moderation, some flours used in specific shortbread variations, such as wheat gluten flour, may not be ideal for all dogs.

 Beyond the Basics: Hidden Dangers Lurking in Some Recipes